 - 3. Dewatering is authorized by this permit for a duration of one year from the date provided to the District by the Permittee in accordance with the commencement notification requirements as stated in the conditions of this permit.
 This authorization shall not exceed the expiration date of this permit. - 4.
 All dewatering water shall be retained on the Permittee's land.
-Off-site discharge of dewatering effluent shall not be made.
+Off-site discharge of dewatering effluent shall not be made. - 5.

-- 5. 4.
 Off-site discharge may be made via the facilities and conditions that follow: - 6.
-5. Turbidity measurements of the dewatering water shall be made daily at the point of discharge and a background location upstream in the receiving waterbody prior to discharge and submitted to the District weekly.
-If turbidity levels in the dewatering water exceed 29 NTU above background conditions of in the receiving water body or 0 NTU above background for discharge to Outstanding Florida Waters, the Permittee is required to correct the situation and cease dewatering operations and correct the situation until monitoring demonstrates turbidity standards are met.
+Turbidity measurements of the dewatering water shall be made daily at the point of discharge and a background location upstream in the receiving waterbody.
+If turbidity levels in the dewatering water exceed 29 NTU above background conditions of the receiving water body or 0 NTU above background for discharge to Outstanding Florida Waters, the Permittee is required to correct the situation and cease dewatering operations until monitoring demonstrates turbidity standards are met.
 All turbidity data shall be retained onsite for inspection by District staff. - 7.
-6. The Permittee shall not lower the water table below the following depths: - 8.
-7. The excavation shall be constructed using sound engineering practices.
+The Permittee shall not lower the water table below the following depths: - 8.
+The excavation shall be constructed using sound engineering practices.
 If the excavation or dewatering activities endanger the properties of adjacent owners (through erosion, side wall collapse, flooding, etc.), the Permittee shall cease operations until a method to prevent such occurrences is found and instituted.
-The Permittee shall be responsible for finding and instituting methods to stop such occurrences. - 9.
-8. The Permittee shall immediately cease dewatering when continued dewatering would create a condition hazardous to the health, safety, and general welfare of the people of the District. - 10.
-9. The Permittee shall be responsible for clearing shoaling, if the Permittee's dewatering operation creates shoaling in adjacent water bodies. - 11.
-10. The Permittee shall conduct dewatering activities in adherence to the following operating plan: - 12.
-41. Within 30 days of completion of the dewatering operation, all dewatering facilities (such as impoundments, conveyances, and recharge trenches) shall be filled and regraded to ground elevation or to otherwise comply with the Environmental Resource Permit. - 13.
-12. At least two weeks prior to commencing dewatering, the Permittee shall provide site specific dewatering plans for each proposed dewatering activity to the District for review and approval.
-Permittee shall not initiate dewatering prior to receiving written notification from district staff, that the proposed dewatering activity is consistent with the approved master permit.
+The Permittee shall be responsible for finding and instituting methods to stop such occurrences.

+- 9. The Permittee shall immediately cease dewatering when continued dewatering would create a condition hazardous to the health, safety, and general welfare of the people of the District. - 10.
+The Permittee shall be responsible for clearing shoaling, if the Permittee's dewatering operation creates shoaling in adjacent water bodies. - 11 The Permittee shall conduct dewatering activities in adherence to the following operating plan: - 12.
+Within 30 days of completion of the dewatering operation, all dewatering facilities (such as impoundments, conveyances, and recharge trenches) shall be filled and regraded to ground elevation or to otherwise comply with the Environmental Resource Permit. - 13.
+At least two weeks prior to commencing dewatering, the Permittee shall provide site specific dewatering plans for each proposed dewatering activity to the District for review and approval.
+Permittee shall not initiate dewatering prior to receiving written notification from district staff, that the proposed dewatering activity is consistent with the approved master permit. - 14.
-14. 13.
 Pursuant to Section 2.3.2.B.2 of the Applicant's Handbook for Water Use Permit Applications within the South Florida Water Management District, neither maximum monthly nor annual allocation volumes are specified.